joerex1418/mlbstats/README.md

 This is an UNOFFICIAL Python wrapper for the Official MLB StatsAPI (https://statsapi.mlb.com).
 I wrote this library with the intention of making baseball data retrieval as intuitive and robust as possible.

 ## Getting the library
+I haven't had the chance to make the library available on the Python Package Index just yet.
+So for now, you can just download from the Github Repo.

 In the command line, copy and paste the following:
 ```python
 pip install git+https://github.com/joerex1418/simplestats-mlb.git